Sharonfish/bt-take-home/README.md

 ## Overview

-You are implementing a simple website where visitors should be able to browse Pokemon, "save" a Pokemon to their profile, and view the Pokemon they have saved to their profile.
+You are implementing a simple website where visitors should be able to browse Pokemon, select their favorite Pokemon, and view the Pokemon they selected on their profile.

 This will all happen on three separate pages: Home, Browse, and Profile.
 If you don't want to complete any optional tasks (which will be listed after the required tasks below), you won't be editing the Home page at all, so don't be worried if you haven't touched it!

-Because you won't actually be saving the visitor's selection to an external database, you will only be "saving" the user's selection to Redux.
-This means it will be cleared every time the page reloads and that's OK.
+Because you won't actually be saving the visitor's selection to an external database, you will have to save the visitor's selection internally in order to display it on the Profile page.

 You will be using [PokeAPI](https://pokeapi.co/) to facilitate your implementation, which is a free REST API with extensive documentation.

 ### Getting Started

-Please fork the repository and use the following commands to get up and running:
+Please **DO NOT** fork the repository.
+We don't want anyone to be able to easily look up your solution!
+Instead, create your own private copy of the repository.
+I will explain how to send me your submission at the end.
+Use the following commands to get up and running:

 - `npm install`
 - `npm run dev`